babu111/robotics_navigation/README.md

 ## 2. Path Planning With the Physical TurtleBot

-This portion of the lab involves testing the global planners (Dijkstra and A*) using a physical TurtleBot in the Robotics Lab.
+Testing the global planners (Dijkstra and A*) using a physical TurtleBot in the Robotics Lab.

 ### Step-by-step Instructions (Physical TurtleBot):